 Figure 9: This figure shows how our scene model enables edits to the lighting and materials of the scene.
 These edits are shown in increments; the first column shows the input frame, while the second shows the refurnished room.
 The third column shows the walls repainted a different color.
-The fourth column changes the lighting conditions, such as changing the time of day to sunset (top), or moving the point light illuminating the room (bottom).
+The fourth column changes the lighting conditions: in (d), we change the time of day to sunset, while in (h) we change the position of the point light in the room.